-Over 1200 artists apply to create custom art installations for new the Teck Acute Care Centre.
+Over 1200 artists apply to create custom art installations for new the Teck Acute Care Centre at BC Children's.

 In March 2016, the BC Children’s Hospital Foundation put out a national call inviting artists to submit their original work to a project called

 the Children’s Healing Experience Project (CHEP).
 This project will help create

 an overall sense of a healing environment by offering imagery that is calming,

 helps tell stories, is fun to look at, educational and engages people of all

 By the submission deadline of May 2016, the BC Children’s Hospital

 Foundation had received a record number of applications – 1,247, making it the

 largest response of its kind in North America for a pediatric hospital call for